Soy-Nahuel/Soy-Nahuel/README.md

 ### 👨🏻‍💻 &nbsp;About me

 💡 &nbsp;I am passionate about exploring new technologies and continuously learning about programming.
-I have knowledge in SQL, Python, JavaScript, HTML, and CSS.
+I have knowledge in SQL, Python, HTML, CSS and JavaScript.
 I also work with C++ and C#, which allows me to handle different types of applications.\
 🎓 &nbsp;I am currently studying Programming at UTU, where I am focusing on both frontend and backend development.\
 ✍️ &nbsp;In my free time, I enjoy creating websites and developing software, experimenting with different languages and tools.
 Additionally, I have experience with Linux and PowerShell, which helps me with system management.\
 ☀️ &nbsp;I learn quickly, which allows me to easily adapt to new technologies and take on new challenges with enthusiasm.